-I have been reflecting a lot over the past month on why some investors are moderately calm during a market crisis while others are panicked, so I set about seeking to understand this more clearly
+I have been reflecting a lot over the past month on why some investors are moderately calm during a market crisis while others are panicked, so I set about seeking to understand financial market truths.

-I have had hundreds of these conversations with investors over 30 years, so it was high time I looked a little closer.
+I have had hundreds of these conversations with investors over 30 years, so it was high time I looked a little closer at some financial market truths.

 During the week I had the opportunity to speak with Dave Goetsch.
 He was the executive producer of The Big Bang Theory – a hugely successful Hollywood sitcom.
 The show ran for 12 seasons, so Dave has become a big name in the US.